amkillam/OpenLanguage/docs/development/build.md

 ### Overview

-The build system automatically processes YACC (.y) and LEX (.lex) files using the C preprocessor before compilation.
+The build system automatically processes yacc (.y) and lex (.lex) files using the C preprocessor before compilation.
 This enables:

 - **Conditional compilation** using `#ifdef`, `#ifndef`, `#define`
 - **File inclusion** using `#include`